Everglades, Leura

-Everglades is a heritage-listed former residence, art gallery, cafe and garden and now tourist destination, house museum and garden at 37 - 49 Everglades Avenue, Leura, City of Blue Mountains, New South Wales, Australia.
+Everglades is a heritage-listed former residence, art gallery, cafe and garden, house museum and now tourist destination at 37 - 49 Everglades Avenue, Leura, City of Blue Mountains, New South Wales, Australia.
 The garden was designed by Paul Sorensen (possibly in collaboration with Henri van de Velde) and the design of the house is also attributed to Paul Sorensen; and built from 1915 to 1938 by Ted Cohen.
 It is also known as Everglades Gardens.
 The property is owned by the National Trust of Australia (NSW).
 It was added to the New South Wales State Heritage Register on 1 March 2002.